MusicPlayerDaemon/mpc/doc/index.rst

 Description
 -----------

-mpc is a client for MPD, the Music Player Daemon.  mpc connects to a MPD and controls it according to commands and arguments passed to it.
-If no command is given, the current status is printed (same as 'mpc status').
+mpc is a command-line client for the `Music Player Daemon
+<http://www.musicpd.org/>`__ (MPD).
+It connects to a MPD and controls
+it according to commands and arguments passed to it.
+If no command is given, the current status is printed (same as ":samp:`mpc status`").

 Synopsis